aksommerville/ra3/README.md

 - - [ ] Solarus
 - - [ ] Boot time is almost exactly 30 seconds.
 That's acceptable but can we improve it?
 - - [ ] Confirm we don't block for the network on startup.
+- - [ ] Understand wi-fi.
+Will it try to configure and connect itself automatically?
+Should we configure that somewhere?
+- - [ ] We are listening on INADDR_ANY.
+Add at least some kind of protection against remote-network access.
+We should only allow clients on the same, unroutable, network.
+- - - The home router should take care of that for us, but let's do something at least.
 - [ ] If the menu's connection to Romassist gets broken, it's impossible to quit or shut down.
 Should we do something about this?